 For example, it does not take much imagination to believe that the soon to be built Brownsville Ascend Charter School will be far more attractive than the existing local school.

 Will it provide the kids with a better education?
 Who knows.
-But I have a hard time blaming the parents for being susceptible to the pitch....For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+But I have a hard time blaming the parents for being susceptible to the pitch....The change on Nostrand will make the one on Franklin look minor

 But the advertising from charters only points to their corporate backing, not grassroots embrace of their model.
 Parents should not be fooled.
 The charter school advertising is wasteful.
 For example my child is a 1st grader at PS 9 but we are the target of continuous unsolicited mailings for charter schools that admit students only in kindergarten or 5th grade.
 In a time of scant resources going to NYC public schoolchildren it is a shame to see money wasted on corporate priorities like ad blitzes.